grace-notes/website/contents/topics/edification.md

 In order for consistent perception of doctrine to occur, it is important to have a mental attitude of humility.

-**Rom.
-12:2-5, “_And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what the will of God is, that which is good and acceptable and perfect._”**
+> **Rom.
+12:2-5**, “And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what the will of God is, that which is good and acceptable and perfect.”

-**“_For through the grace given to me I say to every man among you not to think more highly of himself than he ought to think; but to think so as to have sound judgment, as God has allotted to each a measure of faith._”**
+> “For through the grace given to me I say to every man among you not to think more highly of himself than he ought to think; but to think so as to have sound judgment, as God has allotted to each a measure of faith.”

-**“For just as we have many members in one body and all the members do not have the same function,”**
+> “For just as we have many members in one body and all the members do not have the same function,”

-**“_so we, who are many, are one body in Christ, and individually members one of another._”**
+> “so we, who are many, are one body in Christ, and individually members one of another.”

 The standard of thinking from doctrine includes every aspect of divine viewpoint, orientation to life through enforced and genuine humility and everything that makes us objective and teachable toward the word of God.